napatt2/PINN-SBM/README.md

 3. to predict the solution of the vector wave equation
 4. to estimate the material properties in the vector wave equation, given the measurements of displacement

-# Installation
+# Getting Started
+This software tool uses Python language.
 All required packages are listed as follows:
 ```
 matplotlib
 numpy